-First, I would like to touch upon the fact that the museum was designed in a very modern style.
+First, I would like to touch upon the fact that the museum is designed in a very modern style.
 The information boards, visuals and artefacts were very informative.
-A lot of work had been put to in make this museum a place where you can really experience the past and get to know a lot about history.
-Everything was very elaboratively explained in English, Armenian and Russian.
+A lot of work had been put to in make this complex a place where you can really experience the past and get to learn a lot about history.
+Everything was very elaborately explained in English, Armenian and Russian.

 The halls in the museum are like a timeline of the events relating to the genocide.
 The museum starts with an exhibition about the history of the Ottoman Armenians.
 Highly detailed information is given about their culture, religion, language and daily lives during the Ottoman era.
-The following halls of the museum are about the events of 1915, their background and aftermath (otherwise known as the 1915 genocide) caused by the chaotic athmopshere during World War I.
+The following halls of the museum are about the 1915 genocide – also known as the events of 1915 -, their background and aftermath caused by the chaotic atmosphere during World War I.

-One thing about the museum that I found very informative and rational is that a considrable amount of the evidence presented included journals, diaries and notes written by non-Armenians, German journalists, French travelers, European military officials and Scandinavan social workers.
-This way of presenting evidence of past events helps visitors get a more objective look at history.
+One thing about the museum that I found very informative and rational is that a considrable amount of historical account is presented included journals, diaries and notes written by non-Armenians, German journalists, French travelers, European military officials and Scandinavian social workers.
+This way of presenting historical account helps visitors get a more objective look at history.

 Karen Jeppe: Danish Mother of Armenians

 The non-muslim minorities (mainly Armenians) were forced to leave their homes and resettle in Syria and Iraq.
-The chaotic environment was made worse with deseases, bandits and internal conflict which resulted in the death of hundreds of thousands.
-Many Armenian women who had been enslaved by the Arab tribes were later saved by Christian missionaries and social workers, according to the museum.
+Many Armenian women who had been enslaved were later saved by Christian missionaries and social workers.

 In this exhibition, I learned about a very inspiring and unique personality who played a vital role in helping the enslaved Armenian women and dedicated her life to the victims of World War I and the 1915 events.
-This important person is Karen Jeppe, a Danish missionary and social worker, known for her work with Ottoman Armenian refugees and victims of 1915 events from 1903 until her death in Aleppo, Syria in 1935
+This person is Karen Jeppe, a Danish missionary and social worker, known for her work with Ottoman Armenian refugees and victims of the genocide from 1903 until her death in Aleppo, Syria in 1935

 Exchanging Stories With A Guard